 No. It’s important that the data stored is accurate, including who recorded the information.
 Using another person’s login credentials is an offense, and therefore you should ensure you are logged in as yourself at all times.
 If you are working as a team, and you are recording data on another person’s behalf, then ensure that you select your co-worker’s names from the performer drop-down list before saving the information.

-A patient may leave the vaccination centre before the vaccine was administered.
+A patient may leave the Vaccination Centre before the vaccine was administered.
 In this event, for the question “Was the vaccination successfully completed” select “No”.
 You will be prompted to enter a reason.

 It is possible for a patient to display multiple reactions after a vaccination – such as nausea and inflammation of the vaccination site.
 Each reaction may be recorded via the ‘adverse reactions’ template in the patient’s record.
 The template allows you to add multiple reactions to a single encounter.

-On the “Reports” page, you will be able to access a number of relevant reports, including “NHS Digital Daily Clinical Vaccination Extract” and the “NHS Digital Daily Clinical Adverse Reaction Extract”.
+On the “Reports” page, you will be able to access a number of relevant reports, including “Vaccines Administered” and the “Adverse Reactions”.
 You must be a Clinical Admin or Clinical Manager to perform this function.
 Please see ‘generating a report’ in theTraining Resource Centre.

 The barcode contains important information relating to the vaccination – including its batch number and expiry date.
 Ensure you have reset the barcode scanning flow using the reset button and have tried an alternative scanner.
 If this is still not working, speak to the Vaccination Centre’s administrator who will inform you of the appropriate process in this situation.